 An extensive literature exists on how relational contracts (that is implicit agreements relying on mutual trust) can overcome contractual incompleteness, encourage innovation and allow for risk sharing.
 A canonical example is the Japanese 'keiretsu' system of interconnected business groups which, particularly in the 1980s, was widely seen as an economic system to be emulated by the rest of the world.
-In this paper, we show that although the establishment of relational contract can improve efficiency and encourage innovation within a relationship, the introduced rigidity can be detrimental to economic growth.
-In particular, firms engaged in relational contracting (that is, in implicit agreements relying on mutual trust) may be reluctant to switch to a new potential partner with a better technology.
-If so, the market size for a potential innovator is reduced, which in turn, reduces the incentive to innovate.
-Based on this we compare the innovation pattern in the United States and Japan: while both countries are innovative, the U.S. inventions tend to be broader.
+Since then the pendulum has swung the other way and though Japan continues to have some of the most impressive firms in the world it is often criticized for not being as innovative as the United States (Dujarric and Hagiu, 2009).
+In this paper, we show that although the establishment of relational contracts can improve efficiency and encourage innovation within a relationship, the introduced rigidity can be detrimental to economic growth as it discourages broader innovation.
+In particular, firms engaged in relational contracting may be reluctant to switch to a new potential partner with a better technology, thus reducing the market size for a potential innovator and reducing the incentive to innovate.
+Based on this we compare the innovation pattern in the United States and Japan: while both countries are innovative, the U.S. innovations tend to be broader.